veertuinc/anka-docs/plugins-and-integrations/controller-+-registry/jenkins.md

 - **Improvement:** Unique runOnceCloud symbol to not collides with other plugins
 - **Improvement:** Improved logging for http errors between plugin and controller
 - **Improvement:** KeepAliveOnError feature in plugin UI now has an indication it's for FreeStyle jobs only
+- **Improvement:** Users can now add a Custom Column named `jenkins-job-id` to see the Jenkins job name and number.

 ### 2.8.0 - Jun 13th, 2022